Free Admission for Connecticut Kids: Over 100 Museums Participate this Summer

-Connecticut kids just gained a new summer freebie.
-More than 90 of the state's museums will open their doors for free to kids and an accompanying adult this summer, the office of Governor Ned Lamont said.
+It's back, and Connecticut kids have another summer freebie.
+More than 100 of the state's museums will provide free admission for Connecticut kids and an accompanying adult this summer.
 The state's aquariums and zoo make the list, too.

-Acknowledging the possible learning loss of the pandemic school year, the governor said he pushed for the summer perk to further kids' education in a hands-on way.
+Connecticut's Summer at the Museum program began in 2021 to help with the possible learning loss of the pandemic school year; the governor said he pushed for the summer perk to further kids' education in a hands-on way.

-The free admission options begin July 1 and run through September 6.
-It applies to all Connecticut children ages 18 and under as well as one adult.
-Reservations may still be required, so check the museums' websites before heading out the door.
+The free admission runs July 1 through September 5.
+It applies to all Connecticut children ages 18 and under, as well as one adult.
+Some restrictions may apply in terms of capacity, certain dates, or special events, so check museums' websites before heading out the door.

-The program will be funded through a federal COVID-19 relief fund, the American Rescue Plan Act.
+The program is funded through a federal COVID-19 relief fund, the American Rescue Plan Act.